unique-chan/NSegment/README.md

   ~~~python3
   dict(type='NoisySegment', alpha_sigma_list=[(1, 3), (1, 5) ...])
   ~~~
 * For example, if you want our method be applied with a prob of 80%?
+(Note: default prob = 0.5)
   ~~~python3
   dict(type='NoisySegment', alpha_sigma_list=[(1, 3), (1, 5) ...], prob=0.8)
   ~~~